CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 workers()
 ```

 To carry out parallel operations, besides adding the required workers, we must learn how to communicate with them, i.e.: how to send them work to do.
 In our case, the communication flow will be established through *remote references* and *remote calls*.
 A remote reference is done for exchanging information between processes, while a remote call is used to make a request to execute a function.
-To get more information about how the communication is established, we encourage the reader to have a look at the [official documentation](https://docs.julialang.org/en/release-0.6/manual/parallel-computing/#Parallel-Computing-1).
+See more information about this topic at the [official documentation](https://docs.julialang.org/en/release-0.6/manual/parallel-computing/#Parallel-Computing-1).
 As for us, let's see these ideas with examples.

 First, imagine that we want to generate two matrices formed by random numbers in worker number $2$.
 One of the matrices is comprised of real numbers, while the other one contains integers between $1$ and $8$.